jessonfoo/p002/week_4/8_technical_blog.md

 ## Release 2: Submission
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your github.io site and commit and push your changes to GitHub.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?